BerkeleyLearnVerify/Scenic/docs/glossary.rst

 	dynamic behavior
 		A function defining the behavior of an :term:`agent` during a simulation.
-		The function runs in parallel with the simulation, taking :term:`actions <action>` at each time step.
+		The function runs in parallel with the simulation, taking :term:`actions` at each time step.
 		See our tutorial on :ref:`dynamics` for examples.

 	dynamic properties